grotius-cnc/scurve-pro/README.md

      1. The new calculation has a velocity begin of your current velocity.
      2. The end velocity can stay the same value.
-     3. The pathlenght has to be changed from currrent position to end position, in fact a new distance to go [dtg].
+     3. The pathlenght has to be changed into [currrent position-end position], like a new distance to go [dtg].

 ### Reverse engineering strategy